 reviews:

 The Standing Committee on Scrutiny and Constitutional Affairs is distinguished from other committees by the fact that it can take its own initiatives.
 This means that the committee can instigate investigations into public administration which it finds necessary in order to fulfil the Storting’s supervisory function.
-The other committees can only deal with issues thar have been referred to them by the Storting in plenary.
+The other committees may only deal with issues that have been referred to them by the Storting in plenary, though twice a session each committee may call for a matter that falls within its remit to be debated in the Storting.

 The Standing Committee on Scrutiny and Constitutional Affairs reviews and makes recommendations to the Storting on constitutional bills.